mldlproject/2022-i4mC-GRU/README.md

 ![alt text](https://github.com/mldlproject/2022-i4mC-GRU/blob/main/i4mC_GRU_abs0.svg)

 ## Motivation
-N4-methylcytosine (4mC) is one of the most common DNA methylation modifications found in both prokaryotic and eukaryotic genomes besides N6-methyladenine and N5-methylcytosine.
-This methylation type has essential biological roles comprising of replication and repair, cell cycle, controlling gene expression levels, epigenetic inheritance, genome stabilization, recombination, and evolution.
-Determining the location of 4mC is therefore critical to investigating physiological and pathological mechanisms.
-In this study, we propose an effective computational method called i4mC-GRU using a gated recurrent unit and duplet sequenceembedded features to predict 4mC sites in DNA sequences.
-The sequence samples of Mus musculus (mice) were collected from the MethSMRT database and then were refined to build a benchmark dataset.
+N4-methylcytosine (4mC) is one of the most common DNA methylation modifications found in both prokaryotic and eukaryotic genomes.
+Since the 4mC has various essential biological roles, determining its location helps reveal unexplored physiological and pathological pathways.
+In this study, we propose an effective computational method called i4mC-GRU using a gated recurrent unit and duplet sequence-embedded features to predict potential 4mC sites in mouse (Mus musculus) genomes.
+To fairly assess the performance of the model, we compared our method with several state-of-the-art methods using two different benchmark datasets.

 ## Results
-To fairly assess the model performance, we compared our method with several state-of-the-art methods.
-Our results showed that i4mC-GRU had achieved the area under the receiver operating characteristic curve of 0.97 and the area under the precision-recall curve of 0.98.
-Comparative analysis also indicated that our method had performed better than other methods.
-As an efficient, robust, and stable method, i4mC-GRU contributes to the extension of computational tools predicting N4-methylcytosine sites in mouse genomes.
+Our results showed that i4mC-GRU achieved area under the receiver operating characteristic curve values of 0.97 and 0.89 and area under the precision-recall curve values of 0.98 and 0.90 on the first and second benchmark datasets, respectively.
+Briefly, our method outperformed existing methods in predicting 4mC sites in mouse genomes.
+Also, we deployed i4mC-GRU as an online web server, supporting users in genomics studies.

 ## Availability and implementation
 Source code and data are available upon request.